nirzaf/nirzaf/README.md

 [![Check out nirzaf's profile on stardev.io](https://stardev.io/developers/nirzaf/badge/languages/country.svg)](https://stardev.io/developers/nirzaf)

+## Software Engineer (.NET/C#)

-As a Software engineer with expertise in .NET and C# more than 14 years, I have a proven track record of developing robust and scalable web and desktop applications.
-With a deep understanding of the .NET framework, I am able to leverage its powerful features to create high-performance applications that meet the needs of my clients.
-My experience with C# allows me to write clean, efficient, and maintainable code that is easy to understand and modify.
-Whether working on a large-scale enterprise application or a small-scale project, I am committed to delivering high-quality software that exceeds expectations.
+I am a software engineer with more than 14 years of expertise in .NET and C#.
+I have a proven track record of developing robust and scalable web and desktop applications for various domains and industries.

+### Skills and Qualifications
+- Deep understanding of the .NET framework and its powerful features, such as LINQ, Entity Framework, ASP.NET MVC, WPF, Blazor, REST APIs, WebSockets and more.
+- Proficient in C#, with the ability to write clean, efficient, and maintainable code that follows best practices and standards.
+- Experienced in using various tools and technologies, such as Jetbrains Rider, Visual Studio, SQL Server, Git, Azure DevOps, etc.
+- Familiar with agile methodologies, such as Scrum and Kanban, and able to work effectively in a team environment.
+- Excellent communication and problem-solving skills, with a strong attention to detail and quality.

+### Projects and Achievements
+- Developed a web application for a leading e-commerce company, using ASP.NET MVC, Entity Framework, and Azure.
+The application handled millions of transactions per day, with high availability and security.
+Implemented features such as shopping cart, payment gateway, order management, etc.

+- Contributed to an open-source projects using C# and .NET Core.

 ## 🚧
 <p><img src="https://readme-typing-svg.herokuapp.com?lines=I+build+using+👇+👇+👇" alt="I build using" /> </p>